olgarithms/sphinx-tutorial/docs/1-environment-setup.md

 environment might differ, so check the _Platform | Shell | Command_ table in the [docs](https://docs.python.org/3/library/venv.html#creating-virtual-environments).

-In order to exit your virtual environment at any point, you can run
+In order to exit your virtual environment at any point, you can run:

 ```sh
 deactivate